-OHCDS.
-Con tracts with MCOs, PIHPs or PAHPs.
-0 The state does not contract with MCOs, PIHPs or PAHPs for the provision of waiver services.
-0 The state contracts with a Managed Care Organization(s) (MCOs) and/or prepaid inpatient health plan(s) (PIHP) or prepaid ambulatory health plan(s) (PAHP) under the provisions of §1915(a)(1) of the Act for the delivery of waiver and other services.
+iii.
+Contracts with MCOs, PIHPs or PAHPs.

+- The state does not contract with MCOs, PIHPs or PAHPs for the provision of waiver services. - The state contracts with a Managed Care Organization(s) (MCOs) and/or prepaid inpatient health plan(s) (PIHP) or prepaid ambulatory health plan(s) (PAHP) under the provisions of §1915(a)(1) of the Act for the delivery of waiver and other services.
 Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
 Contracts with these health plans are on file at the state Medicaid agency.

-Describe: (a) the MCOs and/or health plans that furnish services under the provisions of $\S1915(a)(1)$; (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans. • This waiver is a part of a concurrent §1915(b)/§1915(c) waiver.
+Ippendix I: Fin I-4: N a.
+State Level So non-federal sh Appropri how payments are made to the health plans. • This waiver is a part of a concurrent §1915(b)/§1915(c) waiver.
 Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
-The §1915(b) waiver specifies the types of health plans that are used and how payments to these plans are made.
-0 This waiver is a part of a concurrent ?1115/?1915(c) waiver.
+The §1915(b) waiver specifies the types of health plans that are used and how payments to these plans are made. С This waiver is a part of a concurrent ?1115/?1915(c) waiver.
 Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
 The ?1115 waiver specifies the types of health plans that are used and how payments to these plans are made.
-0 If the state uses more than one of the above contract authorities for the delivery of waiver services, please select this option.
+C If the state uses more than one of the above contract authorities for the delivery of waiver services, please select this option.
 In the textbox below, indicate the contract authorities.
 In addition, if the state contracts with MCOs, PIHPs, or PAHPs under the provisions of §1915(a)(1) of the Act to furnish waiver services: Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
 Contracts with these health plans are on file at the state Medicaid agency.
-Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.

-I-4: Non-Federal Matching Funds (1 of 3)

-- a.
-State Level Source(s) of the Non-Federal Share of Computable Waiver Costs.
-Specify the state source or sources of the non-federal share of computable waiver costs.
-Select at least one: - Appropriation of State Tax Revenues to the State Medicaid agency - Appropriation of State Tax Revenues to a State Agency other than the Medicaid Agency.

-If the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the state entity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if the funds are directly expended by state agencies as CPEs, as indicated in Item 1-2-c:
+Describes (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.
+Financial Accountability a.
+State Leve : Non-Federal Matching Funds (1 of 3) I Source(s) of the Non-Federal Share of Computable Waiver Costs.
+Specify the state source or sources of the all share of computable waiver costs.
+Select at least one: \boxtimes{Appro} opriation of State Tax Revenues to the State Medicaid agency opriation of State Tax Revenues to a State Agency other than the Medicaid Agency. entity Medio arran source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the state or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the caid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching agement, and/or, indicate if the funds are directly expended by state agencies as CPEs, as indicated in Item I-2- elopmental Disabilities Services receives state funding that is used for Medicaid HCBS Waiver match.
+The ey is transferred to DMS through an interagency agreement.
+Other r State Level Source(s) of Funds. fy: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism s used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer